Blog

 When Taste Is the Only Input - Building With AI as a Non-Coder

 When AI does the making, all that's left is your judgement.
-That's both the power and the terror.
 Your taste is fully exposed.
+Every decision reveals what you value.

 Read